pemcg/manageiq-automation-howto-guide/chapter14/state_machines.md

 ![state machine logic](images/state_machine_logic.png)

 Here we see that any error condition caught by the _on\_error_ method results in an abort of the State Machine.
-RFE BZ #1215990 should allow us to set _$evm.root['ae\_result'] = 'continue'_ when implemented so that the _on\_error_ processing can take remedial action to correct an error, and continue with the State Machine.
+[BZ #1215990](https://bugzilla.redhat.com/show_bug.cgi?id=1215990) should allow us to set _$evm.root['ae\_result'] = 'continue'_ in an on\_error method when implemented so that the method can take remedial action to correct an error, and continue with the State Machine.

 #### State Machine Example
 We can look at the out-of-the-box _/Infrastructure/VM/Provisoning/StateMachines/ProvisionRequestApproval/Default_ State Machine Instance as an example, and see that it defines an attribute _max\_vms_, and has just two Stages/States; _ValidateRequest_ and _ApproveRequest_.